carolineweldon/problem-set/README.md

 Problem-8
-Write a program that outputs today’s date and time in the format ”Monday, January 10th 2019 at 1:15pm”.
+Write a program that outputs today’s date and time in the format ”Monday, January 10th 2019 at 1:15pm”. problem-8.2.py is a second solution.
+As the course has progressed I can back and though about alernative ways of solving the problems.

 References:
 https://docs.python.org/3/tutorial